witorsather/fabrikam-functions/README.md

-# Quickstart: Creating a Java Function in Azure from the Command Line
+# Quickstart: Creating a Java Function Triggered by HTTP Request in Azure from the Command Line

 ## Introduction
 This guide helps you make a Java function using command-line tools that respond to web requests.
 You'll test the code on your computer before putting it on Azure Functions, where it runs without needing a server.